Tuscan White Bean Soup

 Read below for tips and tricks to make the perfect Tuscan white bean soup.
 Or, scroll all the way down for the full recipe.

-This Tuscan white bean soup is my version of the white bean soup that my mom made all the time growing up.
-That white bean soup was a brothy bean version with spinach– not exactly a favorite meal for the average 7-year-old.
+This Tuscan white bean soup is my version of the one my mom made all the time growing up.
+That white bean soup was a brothy bean version with spinach—not exactly a favorite meal for the average 7-year-old.

 My version is just as hearty but with carrots and celery added to the mix.
-I decided to keep this one without any added pasta, like I normally do with my soup recipes, and serve it with crusty bread instead.
+I decided to keep this one without any added pasta, like I did with my white bean and tortellini soup and serve it with crusty bread instead.
 It’s exactly what you need to soak up the sauce.

 White Bean Soup Ingredients